FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: Hardware Design

-The dual layer system (Fig.~\ref{fig:FigPDMSMembraneDesign}(b)) employs a PDMS base layer (30:1 mass ratio, cured at 70°C for 4 hours) achieving compliance that captures surface details, and a semitransparent layer (Ag:PDMS 100:1, cured at 70°C for 0.5 hours) providing the reflective surface for photometric tactile imaging.

-Four modular bottom configurations (I-IV, shown in Fig.~\ref{fig:FigPDMSMembraneDesign}(c)) are implemented with varying membrane diameters, where I-II support vacuum operation and III-IV support Bernoulli operation.
-Adhesion force is characterized by lifting calibrated weights, achieving ranges from sub-Newton to over 30N across configurations.
-Configuration I achieves a tactile resolution of 60,248 pixels$\cdot$cm$^{-2}$ calculated from the effective pixel count within the central sensing region.
-Configuration selection requires only bottom housing replacement while all sensing and processing components remain unchanged.
+The PDMS membrane provides tactile sensing and sealing through contact-induced deformation (Fig.~\ref{fig:FigPDMSMembraneDesign}(a)).
+The dual-layer system (Fig.~\ref{fig:FigPDMSMembraneDesign}(b)) employs a PDMS base layer (30:1 mass ratio, 70°C for 4 hours) providing compliance that captures surface details, and a semitransparent layer (Ag:PDMS 100:1, 70°C for 0.5 hours) providing the reflective surface for photometric tactile imaging.
+Four modular bottom configurations (I-IV, Fig.~\ref{fig:FigPDMSMembraneDesign}(c)) implement varying membrane diameters for vacuum operation.
+Configurations I-II are optimized for deformable objects and tactile sensitivity.
+Adhesion force ranges from sub-Newton to over 40 N across configurations.
+Configuration selection requires only bottom housing replacement while all sensing components remain unchanged.